djalbat/necessary/README.md

 }); // returnsll be [1, 2]
 ```

-* The `prune()` function is much like the `filter()` function, however it will terminate the first time that the test callback function does not return a truthy value:
+* The `prune()` function is much like the `filter()` function, however it will terminate the first time that the callback function does not return a truthy value:

 ```
 prune([1, 2, -1, -2], (element, index) => {